Grumpy Old Men (film): Home media

-Grumpy Old Men was first released on DVD on June 25, 1997.
-On August 22, 2006, the film was made available in a DVD "Double Feature" pack along with its sequel Grumpier Old Men.
-On July 7, 2009, the film was made available by itself on Blu-ray.
-The "Double Feature" pack was later released onto Blu-ray on February 23, 2010.
-The Blu-ray releases marked the first time both films have been available in widescreen since the LaserDisc releases.
-None of the Blu-ray releases contain any special features.
+Grumpy Old Men was released on DVD on June 25, 1997.
+On August 22, 2006, the film was made available in a DVD "Double Feature" pack with its sequel Grumpier Old Men.
+On July 7, 2009, the film was made available on Blu-ray.
+The "Double Feature" pack was released onto Blu-ray on February 23, 2010.
+The Blu-ray releases mark the first time that both films have been available in widescreen since the LaserDisc releases.
+The Blu-ray releases contain no special features.

 Sequel

-A sequel, entitled Grumpier Old Men, was released in 1995, with Lemmon, Matthau, Meredith and Ann-Margret reprising their roles, and Mark Steven Johnson writing the script.
+A sequel entitled Grumpier Old Men was released in 1995, with Lemmon, Matthau, Meredith and Ann-Margret reprising their roles, and Mark Steven Johnson writing the script.